 If your hair is normal

-Lucky you, pick a product with a nice smell and don’t brag about it too much.
+Lucky you!
+Your hair does not require any special care.
+In this case you can just pick a product with a nice smell.
+Just don’t brag about it too much.
 And maybe just check our list of the controversial ingredients that could be used in a shampoo – they might be harmful to you too.
+We recommend you to focus on other parts of your face, for example, you can read about keeping a bright smile.

 If your hair is dull or fine